nuthanc/angular_advanced_fast/animations-finished/README.md

 * Add functionality for onAnimate method which is triggered on click of Animate button
 * Switch the state in that method

+### 6. Transitions

+* Implement transition method in animations of @Component
+  * Same level as state method
+* transition from and to denoted using =>
+* Use animate method for the time it should take